surmwill/recycler_unity/README.md

 - Works with "Screen Space - Camera" or "Screen Space - Overlay" canvases ("World Space" is untested).
 - 7 (optional) editor checks running every frame, ensuring valid behaviour.
 9 Demos isolating and testing each individual piece of functionality.
 - Only uses native Unity UI elements
-- Fully commented and documented.
+- Fully commented and documented

 ### Code
 The code is currently in a state of being finalized and documented.
 It can be found under: